pseudo0244/pseudo0244/README.md

 - 📫 How to reach me **workwithharshith@gmail.com**

-- ⚡ Fun fact The first ever website created and is still active **https://info.cern.ch/**
+- ⚡ Fun fact The first ever website was created in 1991 and is still active **https://info.cern.ch/**

 ---
 ## 💻 **Tech Stack**